 - Heartbeat can likely be heard with ultrasound stethoscope

 - Neck continues to grow and chin no longer rests on chest

 - Can suck, swallow, and make facial expressions

 A Bump!
 Yay!

 Unless you’re choosing loose fitting clothes to camouflage it, your bump is likely becoming evident to those around you.
 This is an exciting development, as the world begins to see you as a mother-to-be!
 You may find it fun to shop for maternity clothes and dress your bump.
 If you’re on a budget, remember that there are many ways to shop without spending a ton.
-Consignment sales, second-hand stores, and hand-me-downs from friends can be a great, inexpensive option.
+Consignment sales, second-hand stores, and hand-me-downs from friends can be great, inexpensive options.

 Maybe you haven’t yet told those around you that you’re expecting but would like to do so before your baby bump gives you away?
 If so, check out our week 13 post where we offer some tips about telling the world your happy news!

 A Bump!
 Ouch!
 Round Ligament Pain